 - It is optimized for mobile devices.

-As you can see from our top picks above, there really is a podcast hosting platform to suit every need.
-Whether you’re new to podcasting or you want a cost-effective way to store and publish each episode of your show, each of the above platforms can help you create the podcast of your dreams.
+As we can see from our top picks above, there is a podcast hosting platform to suit every need.
+Whether you’re new to podcasting or want a cost-effective way to store and publish each episode, the above platforms can help you create the podcast of your dreams.